 The data examined during the evaluation showed a large spread for anNBO.
 In the revision attempts were made to find a reason but were unsuccessful.
-Notwithstanding this, the requirement level cannot be lowered in general terms because it is in line with the requirement level for textile laundry detergents for professional use:
+Notwithstanding this, the requirement level cannot be lowered in general terms

 Lightly soiled: 0.50 / Moderately: 0.85 / Severely: 1.50.
 A laundry that only uses Nordic Swan Ecolabelled laundry chemicals must be able to meet the equivalent requirements for laundries.